 - B.5.2.1 The footrests can be fixed or "folding in case of crash" type.
 In case of folding type these must be fitted with a device that will make them return to their normal position as well as avoid any easy folding during the race.
-In rest position without the rider, footrests must be unfolded. - B.5.2.2 The end of each footrest must present round ends, until a minimum spherical radius of 8mm. - B.5.2.3 It is mandatory the installation of a cap at the outer end of footrests, made of aluminum, plastic, Nylon or any other equivalent material in terms of strength, permanently fixed.
+In rest position without the rider, footrests must be unfolded. - B.5.2.2 The end of each footrest must present a continuous round end, until a minimum spherical radius of 8mm. - B.5.2.3 It is mandatory the installation of a cap at the outer end of footrests, made of aluminum, plastic, Nylon or any other equivalent material in terms of strength, permanently fixed.
 The surface must be designed to reach the widest possible area of the footrest.
-(Min. radius 8mm). - B.5.2.4 The footrests must be fitted with side protections to avoid the rider's boot to interfere with mobile elements such as the chain or the rear tire. - B.5.2.5 The choice of rear brake pedal is free. - B.5.2.6 The choice of the gear shift pedal (in case of having one) is free.